draeger-lab/ModelPolisher/README.md

 * [Licenses](#licenses)

 # Performance
-We have run ModelPolisher on all models in the BiGG Database and on 3000 models available on Biomodels.
-Furthermore, we have evaluated it's performance on newly generated models using [CarveMe](https://github.com/cdanielmachado/carveme), [Reconstructor](https://github.com/emmamglass/reconstructor) and the [KBase Create Metabolic Model App](https://kbase.us/applist/apps/fba_tools/build_multiple_metabolic_models/release), with regards to [MEMOTE](https://memote.readthedocs.io/en/latest/) scores.
+An evaluation of running ModelPolisher on all models in the BiGG Database, on 3000 models available on Biomodels and on newly generated models using [CarveMe](https://github.com/cdanielmachado/carveme) with regards to [MEMOTE](https://memote.readthedocs.io/en/latest/) scores will be published shortly.

-Here you can see a brief overview of its impact:

-You can find a more detailed analysis in [our Wiki](https://github.com/draeger-lab/ModelPolisher/wiki/Performance).

 # Using ModelPolisher as a Tool
 We recommend users to either use the [Python API client package](#using-the-python-api-client-package) or run ModelPolisher [using `docker`](#using-docker).